mebobby2/scikitflow/README.md

 ## Upto

-Page 84
+Page 92

-This image tells you that
+Notice that the output is a SciPy